-Blue light blocking glasses for kids can have short and long-term benefits for children’s eyes and their overall health.
+Blue light filtering glasses for kids can have short and long-term benefits for children’s eyes and their overall health.
 While they aren’t a comprehensive solution to managing the effects of screen time, they certainly can help.

 Here, we explore the best kids’ blue light glasses and offer tips and advice on creating a healthy screen-life balance.